yasserfarouk/anl/docs/faq.rst

 It cannot read from anywhere else in secondary storage.
 Trying to do so will lead to disqualification.

-Can my agent write data to the HDD during the simulation?
+Can my agent write data to the HDD during the negotiation?
 ---------------------------------------------------------
 **NO** The agent is not allowed to write anything to the hard disk during the competition.